core-wg/senml-spec/draft-ietf-core-senml.md

 All new SenML labels that have "base" semantics (see {{senml-base}}) must start with character 'b'.
 Regular labels must not start with that character.

-All new entries must define the Label Name, Label, JSON Type, and XML Type.

 ## Media Type Registration {#sec-iana-media}